Choose an External Code Integration Workflow

 |1||Partition your application, map algorithms to components, and identify integration points.|

-Software Deployment Concepts (Embedded Coder), Decompose Software Problem (Embedded Coder), and Map Embedded System Architecture to Simulink Modeling Environment (Embedded Coder)
+Software Deployment Objectives and Deployment Types (Embedded Coder), Divide Software Problem (Embedded Coder), and Map Embedded System Architecture to Simulink Modeling Environment (Embedded Coder)

 |2||Determine whether you can rely on scheduling code that the code generator produces, or whether you must integrate generated code with scheduling mechanisms that are specific to your run-time environment.||Choose a Software Execution Framework for Scheduling Code Execution (Embedded Coder)|